gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text_2.rst

 .. py:module:: display

-Display.scroll full syntax
+display.scroll full syntax
 ----------------------------------------

-| The use of the wait parameter is useful when wanting ot scroll text and paly sounds at the same time.
+| The use of the wait parameter is useful when wanting to scroll text and play sounds at the same time.

 .. py:function:: scroll(value, delay=150, \*, wait=True, loop=False, monospace=False)